dnidever/gaussdecomp/README.md

 - parcheck.pro: Checks if Gaussians have "bad" parameters.
 The thresholds for "bad" might need to be tweaked.
 - setlimits.pro: Set limits on all of the Gaussian parameters (height, velocity, width).
 - hinoise.pro: The program that calculates the noise in each spectrum.
 You should set which velocity range to use.
+However, for most cubes the defaults should be okay.

 ## Example

 The main program is gdriver.pro.
 I normally create a small IDL batch script to run segments of a cube.
-An example one is provided using a small GASS cube downloaded from https://www.astro.uni-bonn.de/hisurvey/gass/ using these parameters.
+An example one is provided using a small [GASS](https://www.atnf.csiro.au/research/GASS/index.html) ([McClure-Griffiths et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJS..181..398M)) cube downloaded from https://www.astro.uni-bonn.de/hisurvey/gass/ using these parameters.

 ```
 l = 295.0 deg